felipearosr/ml_notes/Machine Learning/Machine Learning.md

 1. Be aware of the different types of problems that ML techniques can solve.
 2. After identifying the appropriate ML technique for a problem, being able to understand how it achieves the desired outcome.
-3. Know the math of them.
+3. Understand the math behind it.
 ### Harvard Machine Learning Framework, the *CUBE*

 <img src="https://github.com/felipearosr/ml_notes/blob/master/0%20Assets/Images/Pasted%20image%2020240618210742.png">